Flooding

 Cycle 2 (2022-2028)

-The cycle 2 Local Flood Risk Management Plan for the Tay Estuary and Montrose Basin Local Plan District is currently being prepared and is due to be published in December 2022.
+The cycle 2 Local Flood Risk Management Plan for the Tay Estuary and Montrose Basin Local Plan District is currently being finalised and is expected to be published in 2024.